Vivek-GIT-Code/AWS-Cloud-Projects/README.md

  - [Methodology](#methodology)

 ### Data Analytical Question Formulation
- - Delved into the data for 2023 and 2024 to produce a metric called “Percentage of Calls handled.”
-The metric will provide the percentage of calls handled in the years 2023 and 2024, respectively
+ - Delved into the data for 2022 and 2023 to
- - Percentage of calls handled = (Number of calls handled/ Number of calls offered) * 100

 ### Data Discovery
-- Focussed on the procedure ‘Contact Centre Metrics’ in the Government and Finance department for the city of Vancouver.
+- Focussed on the procedure ‘Awarded Contracts’ in the Government and Finance department for the city of Vancouver.
-- Utilized datasets  in Excel Format is as shown below.

 ### Data Protection
  - Identity and Access Management (IAM)